Severson-Group/eMach/docs/source/contribution.rst

 Recommended Workflow
 ++++++++++++++++++++++++++++++++++++++++++++

-For small changes involving just edits to exisiting documents and such, contributors can simply push the edits directly to ``develop``.
+For small changes involving just edits to existing documents and such, contributors can simply push the edits directly to ``develop``.
 For more involved changes, such as adding figures or entirely new files, it is recommended that contributors ensure everything looks as expected locally before attempting to merge changes.
 The steps involved in generating HTML files locally are as follows: